csb6/bluebird/README.md

 ## Currently Implemented Features

-- Void functions
-- Variables, constants, and assignment
+- Functions, variables, constants, and assignment
+- Module-global variables
 - If, else-if, and else statements
+- While loops
 - Type definitions for integer types, with ranges specified (no runtime range checks yet)
+- Simple 8-bit character type
 - Logical, comparison, bitwise, and arithmetic operators, as well as parentheses for grouping
 - Detailed error checking in the lexing and parsing stages
 - Automatic resolution of variable and function names, preventing the need for forward declarations within a file